Kalkallo

-Kalkallo is a suburb in Melbourne, Victoria, Australia, 31 km north of Melbourne's Central Business District, located within the City of Hume local government area.
+Kalkallo is an outer suburb of Melbourne, Victoria, Australia, 31 km north of Melbourne's central business district, located within the City of Hume local government area.
 Kalkallo recorded a population of 5,548 at the 2021 census.

 Located on the Hume Freeway, Kalkallo had, until the 2010s, a few streets, a service station and a pub.
-It was formerly surrounded by farms that were not developed by the urban sprawl of Melbourne.
+It was formerly surrounded by farms that were not yet consumed by the urban sprawl of Melbourne.
+The majority of the suburb is being developed by Cloverton Estate.

 History

-The Kalkallo area is located on the traditional lands of the people of the Woiwurrung.
-It is believed that the clan which occupied land including, the South Morang area, was the Wurundjeri William.
-Colonisation occurred in Victoria from 1835, and land sales commenced in the Parish of Kalkallo in 1840.
-An example of an early rural town settlement, Kalkallo contains many natural and cultural heritage sites of significance including churches, hotels, monuments, bridges, waterways and grasslands.
-In 1848, residents began requesting a post office for the township, and Kinlochewe Post Office opened on 1 November 1850.
-The post office was located in the Robert Burns Inn on Summerhill Road and Sydney Road.
-In 1854 it was moved and renamed Donnybrook, then renamed Kalkallo in 1874, before eventually closing in 1971.
-During the gold rush years the town boomed as travellers made their way up Sydney Road and the township featured seventeen accommodation houses, a police station, jail and court house.
-In the 1870s, the duplication of the Hume Highway and the opening of the North East railway line decimated the population.
+The Kalkallo area is located on the traditional lands of the Woiwurrung people.
+It is believed that the clan which occupied land including the South Morang area, was the Wurundjeri-willam.
+The name Kalkallo originates from the language from the indigenous people, but its meaning is obscure.

+European colonisation began in Victoria in 1835, and there were land sales in the Parish of Kalkallo in 1840.
+An example of an early rural town settlement, Kalkallo, originally called Kinlochewe and then Donnybrook, has many natural and cultural heritage sites of significance, including churches, hotels, monuments, bridges, waterways and grasslands.
+In 1848, residents began requesting a post office for the township, and Kinlochewe Post Office was opened on 1 November 1850, located in the Robert Burns Inn on Summerhill Road and Sydney Road.
+In 1854, it was moved and renamed Donnybrook, then renamed Kalkallo in 1874, before eventually closing in 1971.

+During the gold rush years of the 1850s, the township boomed as travellers made their way along the Sydney Road and there were seventeen accommodation houses, a police station, jail and court house.
+In the 1870s, the opening of the North East railway line saw a decrease in passing road traffic and the town's population declined.

 Environment

 Kalkallo is located amongst the large Gilgai plain.
-Located near Donovans Lane, north-west of the town centre, is the Bald Hill volcano that last erupted over 1 million years ago.
-Merri Creek runs through Kalkallo to the east of the suburb.
-The Kalkallo Grasslands are remnants of a large area of grassland which houses many threatened species of plants, amphibians and reptiles.
+Located near Donovans Lane, north-west of the town centre, is the Bald Hill volcano that last erupted over a million years ago.
+Merri Creek runs through Kalkallo, to the east of the area.
+The Kalkallo Grasslands are remnants of a large area of grassland which is home to many threatened species of plants, amphibians and reptiles.